zimmerman-team/IATI.cloud/docs/docstore.md

 http://iatistandard.org/202/activity-standard/iati-activities/iati-activity/document-link/

-OIPA is a boulding a search engine named "Docstore" that is collecting docs published in IATI activities.
+OIPA is a building a search engine named "Docstore" that is collecting docs published in IATI activities.
 It is offering a word look up and generating a list of documents that is matching users queries.

 --------
 ## Docstore Data Loading and Indexing :